isak-combrinck/do/the-do-project.md

 ```
 --2019-October.do
 ```
-The first character in a file name represents its state (in this case *do*) but all following dashes are used instead of a space and have no special meaning.
+The first character in a file name represents its state (in this case *do*), all following characters have no special meaning.
 If the list is completed or cancelled we change the first character to reflect the change of state.
 ```
 x-2019-October.do
 ```